tridentsx/resume/README.md

 ### **T-Mobile USA BSS Fullstack Delivery**
 **Lead Architect Back Office Integration**  | (April 2014 – May 2016)

-- **Lead the delivery and development of all middleware to integrate the T-Mobile backend systems such as Revenue Assurance, Fraud Management, Comission solution, Marketing, Logistics 1 billion USD program**
+- **Lead the delivery and development of all middleware to integrate the T-Mobile backend systems such as Revenue Assurance, Fraud Management, Comission solution, Marketing, SOC2, Logistics 1 billion USD program**
+- Upsell of AUX DB, 32 MUSD

 ---